Back

 The tables below indicate party/charter vessel and angler trips, occurring within the area of interest, as a percentage of totals generated by party/charter vessel and angler trips across the entire region by year and the top ten species deriving the most fish kept from the area by year.
 The category “All Others” refers to species with less than three permits impacted to protect data confidentiality.

-Table 7.1 Annual Party Vessel Trips, Angler Trips, and Number of Vessels within All Atlantic Wind Lease Areas, as a Percent of Total Northeast Region Party/Charter
+Table 7.1 Annual Party Vessel Trips, Angler Trips, and Number of Vessels within the All Atlantic Lease Outlines 20241121 area, as a Percent of Total Northeast Region Party/Charter

 Year Vessel Trips as % of Total Angler Trips as % of Total Number of Vessels as % of Total

-Table 7.2 Fifteen Year Total Fish Count for Top Ten Species as a Percent of Total, All Atlantic Wind Lease Areas
+Table 7.2 Sixteen Year Total Fish Count for Top Ten Species as a Percent of Total, All Atlantic Lease Outlines 20241121

 Species Fish Count as % of Total